Hyper-resolution satellite-based surface soil moisture over the continental United States

 This research was presented at the American Geophysical Union 2020 Virtual Fall Meeting.
 Check out the video presentation below for more details on the approach, input data, and validation results.

-The SMAP-HB surface soil moisture dataset at 6-h 30-m resolution (2015-2019) in regular geographic coordinates comprises a 22 TB dataset.
+The SMAP-HB surface soil moisture dataset at is available at the the time of SMAP satellite overpass and at 30-m resolution (2015-2019).
+In regular geographic coordinates comprises a 22 TB dataset.
 Due to storage limitation of online repositories, data is made available at the HRU level at 6-h resolution (time, hru) resulting in a compressed to 31.5 GB dataset.
 A python script and instructions to post-process and remap the data from the HRU-level into geographic coordinates (time, latitude, longitude) is provided at GitHub.
 An aggregated version at 1-km 6-h resolution at geographic coordinates (time, latitude, longitude) comprising 29.4 GB is also made available.
 Data are open license and available for download here.
 Different subsets of the data can also be made available on request to Noemi Vergpolan (email@example.com).

 Please cite the following paper when using the dataset in any publication: